Wyoming Abstractor Bond: A Comprehensive Guide

-Surety companies will run a credit check on the abstractor to determine eligibility and pricing for the Wyoming Abstractor bond.
-Abstractors with excellent credit and work experience can expect to receive the best rates.
-Abstractors with poor credit may be declined by some surety companies or pay higher rates.
-The credit check is a “soft hit”, meaning that the credit check will not affect the owner’s credit.
+Surety companies will run a credit check on the applicant to determine eligibility and pricing for the Wyoming Abstractor bond.
+Abstractors with excellent credit and work experience can expect to receive the best rates, while abstractors with poor credit may be declined by some surety companies or have to pay higher rates.
+The credit check is a “soft hit”, meaning that the credit check will not affect the applicant’s credit.

 How Much Does the Wyoming Abstractor Bond Cost?

-The Wyoming Abstractor bond can cost anywhere between $100 to $500 per year or $10 to $50 per month.
+The Wyoming Abstractor bond can cost between 0.5% to 5% of the bond amount per year.
+Monthly subscription options are also available.
 Insurance companies determine the rate based on several factors including your customer’s credit score and experience.
-The chart below offers a quick reference for the bond cost on the $10,000 bond requirement.
+The chart below briefly references the approximate bond cost on the $10,000 requirement.

 BondExchange now offers monthly pay-as-you-go subscriptions for surety bonds.
 Your customers are able to purchase their bonds on a monthly basis and cancel them anytime.
 Learn more here.

-What are the Insurance Requirements for Wyoming Abstractors?
+What Are the Insurance Requirements for Abstractors in Wyoming?

-Wyoming does not require abstractors to purchase any form of liability insurance as a prerequisite to conducting business.
+Wyoming does not require abstractors to purchase any form of liability insurance as a prerequisite to obtaining a license.
 Abstractors must purchase and maintain a $10,000 surety bond.

-Abstractors should deliver their completed bond form, including the power of attorney, to the clerk’s office of the county they are conducting business in.
-The surety bond requires signatures from both the surety company that issues the bond and from a representative of the abstractor.
+Wyoming abstractors should submit their completed bond forms, including the power of attorney when submitting their license applications to their local county clerk’s office.
+The surety bond requires signatures from the surety company, as well as the abstractor.
 The surety company should include the following information on the bond form:

 - Date the bond is signed

-What Can Wyoming Abstractors Do to Avoid Claims Against Their Bonds?
+What Can Wyoming Abstractors Do to Avoid a Claim Against Their Surety Bond?

 What Other Insurance Products Can Agents Offer Abstractors in Wyoming?

-Wyoming does not require abstractors to purchase liability insurance.
-However, most businesses will seek to obtain this insurance anyway.
+Most reputable abstractors will purchase business liability insurance.
 Bonds are our only business at BondExchange, so we do not issue any other types of insurance, but our agents often utilize brokers for this specific line of business.
 A list of brokers in this space can be found here.

-How Can Insurance Agents Prospect for Wyoming Abstractor Customers?
+How Can Insurance Agents Prospect for Abstractor Customers in Wyoming?